Being the continuation of InstaPunk and InstaPunk Rules

 Back on the first of April I rechristened the next 30 days April Fools Month.
 Turns out I was right to do that, as the Democrat downward spiral into an unhinged opposite of what it once prided itself for became more laughable by the day.
 Now we are on the 30th day of what I am hopefully about to bury as “May Madness,” a cringe-inducing period of violent Dem fantasies and true-life violence they deplore without seeming able to connect their own rhetoric with mass shootings and assassination attempts.
 They’re actually proud of themselves.

 A lot like their Republican counterpart, the RINOs, whose only sign of backbone in many years has been their willingness to defy Trump and conspire openly against the legislative priorities he was elected to implement.
 And, like the Dems, they're proud of themselves.
 It’s not a small group.
-Let me count the stiff-necked feeders at the Wall St/Pharma/Amnesty/Pork/ Antisemite trough who have spent the month sniveling their complaints about Trump to Meet the Press, Face the Nation, This Week with George Stupidopoulos, 60 Minutes, PBS, CNN, CNBC, MsNOW, and Fox & Friends: John Thune, Rand Paul, Susan Collins, John Cornyn, Karl Rove, the Texican Bushes, Mitt Romney, Thomas Massie, Marjorie Taylor Greene, and (lest we forget) Mike Pence.
+Let me count the stiff-necked feeders at the Wall St/Pharma/Amnesty/Pork/Antisemite trough who have spent the month sniveling their complaints about Trump to Meet the Press, Face the Nation, This Week with George Stupidopoulos, 60 Minutes, PBS, CNN, CNBC, MsNOW, and Fox & Friends: John Thune, Rand Paul, Susan Collins, John Cornyn, Karl Rove, the Texican Bushes, Mitt Romney, Thomas Massie, Marjorie Taylor Greene, and (lest we forget) Mike Pence.
 The madness?
 They believe that the sacred cow called the Silent Majority (dead and digested since Agnew took a plea) is quietly yearning for a restoration of the Grand Old Party I once brilliantly summed up this way in my Y2000 Shuteye Nation Glossary:

 Well, the Repubs are in there somewhere.
 Dog’s sleeping on my specs, so you dig it out.

 You’ll have to excuse me.
 Days since I took anything seriously in the news.
-Never seen so much slop goosing around in the mass media.
+Never seen so much slop gooshing around in the mass media.
 What did Rosie and Bruce and DeNiro and the Hulk say today in their years long contest to prove who’s the biggest fuckwit in the celebrity world?
 Is there any actual conservative at Breitbart who isn’t on a season-long vacation in Hilton Head?

-What I do is scan the auto-combusting headlines of the various ‘right-leaning’ pop-up infested e-rags and have fundraising the goofy factor by a notch or two.
+What I do is scan the auto-combusting headlines of the various ‘right-leaning’ pop-up infested e-rags and have boosted fundraising for the goofy factor by a notch or two.
 Which is a challenge, believe you me.
 It makes posting here more of a challenge.
 In a world where nobody is reading anymore, writing something longer than three paragraphs seems like an act of existential masochism.
 But duty is a hard mistress to keep locked in the closet.
 She has a way of wriggling out of her (their?) handcuffs and demanding a post.

-SoI thought ai’d show you I spent my morning bouncing almost at random from one source of irrelevant trivia to another and showing you how one leads to another as if by coincidence.
+So I thought I’d show you how I spent my morning bouncing almost at random from one source of irrelevant trivia to another and explaining how one leads to another as if by coincidence.

 First up, the reliable news smorgasbord called the Gateway Pundit had the only intriguing post I found over my first cup of coffee.